 As they entered the restaurant, Lacey spoke to the Waiter at the door.
 He grinned and said, in a thick Italian accent, "Welcome to The Bello Pane!
 Eh, name?
 Please."
 He had a an entrance book in his hand.
 Lacey suddenly felt her gut wrench, and after all that had happened so far that night, she didn't feel so hungry any more.
 Lacey, ignoring the man, looked around for Leo.
 He was nowhere to be seen.
 Typical.
 She thought.
 Just typical.
 She didn't know whether to be angry at him, or herself.
 Perhaps he had waited, but it was only quarter past seven.
 And, unless Lacey had read him wrong, Leo seemed to be a very patient guy.

-"You know what, I think I'll give a miss tonight."
+"You know what, I think I'll give tonight a miss."
 She held her stomach, suddenly feeling rather sick.
-As she tried to walk out, Ben grabbed her arm.
+As she tried to walk out, Ben grabbed her arm, looking beyond pitiful.

 "I'm in the city for a while, perhaps we can meet up for coffee?"
-Lacey smiled the best she could and nodded, before walking out.
+Lacey smiled the best she could and nodded, before walking out, leaving him with his arm out and his girlfriend looking impatient.